sharad-develop/truffle-express-starter/README.md

 http://localhost:3000/docs

 ```
-You can by pass swagger if you want and simly use http://localhost:3000
+You can by pass swagger if you want and simply use http://localhost:3000

-**Configurtion**
+**Configuration**
 In order to connect to any other node other than local, you will need to make appropriate changes to truffle-config.js and set 'network' environment
 variable or override defaults in web3Uils.